 Crocus niveus, Zones 5-8, white.

 Crocus sativus, Zones 5-8.
-The saffron crocus is purple-mauve with striping inside and long red-orange filaments (stigmas) that are harvested as a spice.
+The saffron crocus is purple-mauve with striping inside and long red-orange filaments (stigmas) that are harvested as the spice, saffron.
 The yellow stamens are not used.

-Crocus speciosus, Zones 3-8, blue-lavender with branched red-orange stigma.
-This one is known as the showy crocus and several cultivars have been developed.
+Crocus speciosus, showy crocus, Zones 3-8, blue-lavender with branched red-orange stigma.
+This one is known as the showy crocus and several cultivars have been developed from it.

 Colchicums look very similar to crocuses, but these fall blooming bulbs may be even more beautiful.
 It is a delightful surprise when the naked stalks arise topped with lovely blooms of white, pink, rose or purple.
 The foliage emerges after bloom and disappears by early summer.
 They are best planted among foliage plants, under trees or in grass where they can be left undisturbed.
 They are beautiful en masse.
 Plant the corms as you would autumn crocus in late summer as soon as they are available in a sunny, well-drained location.